Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 The Center for Dignity in Healthcare for People with Disabilities

-In fall 2019, the Administration for Community Living (ACL) funded a first-of-its-kind Center for Dignity in Healthcare for People with Disabilities (CDHPD) at the University of Cincinnati Center for Excellence in Developmental Disabilities.
+In fall 2019, ACL funded a first-of-its-kind Center for Dignity in Healthcare for People with Disabilities (CDHPD) at the University of Cincinnati Center for Excellence in Developmental Disabilities.
 This $1.5 million, three year, investment will address the health disparities experienced by Americans with disabilities resulting from inequities in care.

-• a gap analysis summary describing medical discrimination issues impacting people with I/DD;
+• Gap analysis summary describing medical discrimination issues impacting people with I/DD

-• a systemic plan for reporting healthcare discrimination;
+• Systemic plan for reporting health care discrimination

-• the expansion of a toolkit for medical professionals regarding equitable healthcare for individuals with I/DD; and
+• Expansion of a toolkit for medical professionals regarding equitable health care for individuals with I/DD

-• a policy guide about civil rights in medical settings for self-advocates and families.
+• Policy guide about civil rights in medical settings for self-advocates and families

 National Council on Disability bioethics reports

-In 2020, the National Council on Disability (NCD) issued a series of bioethics reports exploring how people with disabilities are impacted by biases and assumptions in organ transplantation, physician-assisted suicide, genetic testing, quality-adjusted life years, and medical futility.
+In 2020, the National Council on Disability (NCD) issued a series of bioethics reportsexploring how biases and assumptions in organ transplantation, physician-assisted suicide, genetic testing, quality-adjusted life years, and medical futility impact people with disabilities.
 Original research, stakeholder and scholar interviews, literature reviews, reviews of media reports, and legal analysis are used to examine each topic.

 Back to Top